The OLC has put together a number of tools to help you become a powerful advocate for Ohio’s public libraries.

 Highlight how your library:

-- Offers literacy and homework help for children, including free tutoring, after-school programs and summer enrichment.
+- Supports children and families by offering literacy services, homework help, free tutoring, after-school programs, and summer enrichment.

-- Provides public access to the internet, computers and the latest technology, including mobile Wi-Fi hotspots, tablets, 3-D printers, and more.
+- Bridges the digital divide by providing free public access to the internet, computers, and emerging technologies—including mobile Wi-Fi hotspots, tablets, 3D printers, and more.

-- Collaborates with schools, food banks, and state and local government entities to help deliver local services.
+- Partners with local organizations such as schools, food banks, and state and local government agencies to deliver essential services.

-- Provides life-long learning opportunities and programming for all ages.
+- Promotes lifelong learning through educational programs and enrichment opportunities for all ages.

-- Offers personalized, one-on-one support to find unbiased and well researched information as well as community resources.
+- Provides personalized, one-on-one support to help individuals find reliable, unbiased information and connect with community resources.